Home > Thai Curries > Low Carb Thai Green Curry

 Renee

-Thai Green Curry with chicken gets a low carb makeover with zucchini noodles.
+Thai Green Curry with chicken gets a low carb makeover with zucchini noodles and bamboo.

 5 from 2 votes